GuidoDipietro/julia-small-rubiks-cube-model/README.md

 ## Thank

 _Julia_ for existing, _alg.cubing.net_ for the images, _dillinger.io_ for being a cool Markdown editor, _you_ for the read!

+Also, huge thanks to Tao Yu for the Biang Biang noodles he provided.